microsoft/WhatTheHack/xxx-Bronze-Silver-Gold-Using-Synapse-and-Databricks/Student/Challenge-01.md

 To complete this challenge successfully, you should be able to:

 1. Validate that all resources exist in one Resource Group and are tagged appropriately.
-2. Validate that all team members have the proper access to all the assets; Storage Accounts, Synapse and Databricks Workspaces.
+2. Validate that all team members have the proper access to all the assets; Storage Accounts, Synapse and Databricks Workspaces, etc.
 3. Showcase the data copied into the Bronze layer and be able to articulate the file type and folder structure and the reasons for your choies.
-4. Showcase that no credentials are stored in an Azure Synapse Linked Service or Databricks notebook.
+4. Showcase that no credentials are stored in an Azure Synapse Linked Service or a Databricks Notebook.

 ## Learning Resources